RipeSeed Logo

 A change order comes in.
 You price every element from scratch (materials, labor, equipment, reinstallation).
 You add your markup, somewhere between twenty and twenty-five percent.
 The client reviews the number, approves it in writing.
 Only then can the work start.

 That is the process.
 Clean.
 Sequential.
 Documented.
 But only in theory.
 The job site does not care about theory.
-The process breaks not because contractors are careless.
-It fails because a job site never stops moving, but paperwork always does.
-You can not tell the crew to stop for three days while you wait for an email, so the work has to keep going and that's exactly where the money disappears.
+The process breaks not because you can not tell the crew to stop for three days while you wait for an email, so the work has to keep going.

 That gap is where the money disappears.